 An X-rays of the joint or/and a CT scan is needed to determine the extent of the injury to the elbow joint and allows surgical planning.

-Surgery is indicated in displaced and open fractures to realign the bones and stabilise the joint with screws, plates, pins and wires.
+Surgery is indicated in displaced and open fractures / trauma to realign the bones and stabilise the joint with screws, plates, pins and wires.